secretstartups/handbook/finance/payroll/index.html.md

     * SWIFT (as needed or available due to each country's banking requirements)
     * Account type
 1. If you are changing your bank details for any reason please let nonuspayroll@gitlab.com know and you can update BambooHR accordingly so another test payment can be set up.
 Please dont change your banking details just before the deadlines per above as this will cause delays in payment.
-1. If you receive a promotion, salary increase and you need to back date it, you can include the back pay amount on one invoice with a comment of the detail or submit two separate invoices which ever is prefered, and let Payroll know.
+1. If you receive a promotion, salary increase and you need to back date it, you can include the back pay amount on one invoice with a comment of the detail or submit two separate invoices which ever is preferred, and let Payroll know.

 #### CXC Global